-- Check if the oil has reached at 320F (160C) by putting the wooden chopsticks into the oil.
+- Check if the oil has reached at 320ºF (160ºC) by putting the tips of wooden chopsticks into the oil.
 If you see the small bubbles coming from the chopsticks, the oil is ready.

 - Cut each eggplant into 3–4 sections.
 Make sure to wipe off any moisture with paper towel.

-- Gently put a few pieces of eggplant, skin facing down, and deep fry for 2 to 2.5 minutes.
+- Gently put a few pieces of eggplant in the pot, skin side down, and deep-fry for 2 to 2½ minutes.
+Do not overcrowd the pot.
 If you put too many pieces of (cold) eggplant in the oil, the oil temperature will decrease too fast and it gets mushy and greasy.
-So do not overcrowd the pot.
 If you realize the oil temperature is too low, take out the eggplant and wait till the oil reaches the right temperature.
 Remove from the oil and drain on a wire rack, skin facing up.
 Deep fry the next batch, until all the eggplant pieces are deep-fried.

 - When the eggplants are cooled, transfer to a rimmed container or dish.
 Heat up the sauce until hot and then pour the hot sauce over to soak the eggplant for several hours (at least 1 hour).
 If you serve this dish chilled, put it in the refrigerator.

-- While soaking, peel the skin of daikon and grate.
+- While soaking, peel the skin of 3 inches daikon radish and grate it.